 In January, the story was much the same, with grid incidents that left many without power.
 However, the attack was delivered via a different kind of malware — though with the same social engineering technique.
 This is causing some to doubt as to whether or not the Russian government was actually to blame.

 “What’s particularly interesting is that the malware that was used this time is not BlackEnergy,” said Robert Lipovsky, a malware researcher with Slovakian security company ESET.
 “The malware is based on a freely available open source backdoor — something no one would expect from an alleged state-sponsored malware operator. “

 As Lipovsky described, the malware was based on an open source code found online.
 While the Ukrainian government will continue to face challenges surrounding who to blame this attack on, the outcome was the same: An freely available piece of malware was able to wreak havoc on the power system and cause issues that affected people around the country.

 What can be done?

 These issues will no doubt continue to plague companies and individuals around the world.
 Hackers that perform targeted attacks are becoming more resourceful, and being able to transform code found on the Internet gives them another backdoor into our networks.
-Protecting computer systems and networks from malware that may have been modified from open source code is a matter of making sure firewalls and virus protection are in place.
+Protecting computer systems with server malware protection that may have been modified from open source code is a matter of making sure firewalls and virus protection are in place.
 There will always be those who take advantage of open source code on the Internet, whether for bad or for good.
 Effective security management solutions can help keep systems safe in the event that malicious code is used by amateur hackers to infiltrate networks.